 The Comstock Covered Bridge is located on 14 Bridge Street at the junction of Colchester and East Hampton crossing the Salmon River.

 Lake Pocotopaug is a big part of East Hampton’s History and in recent times has become a popular resort area surrounded by numerous homes

 Sears Park is situated on Lake Pocotopaug the park was donated to the Town in 1910 by the Sears family.
 The Park, Pavilion and Willian O’Neill Performing Arts Gazebo are located at 68 North Main Street in East Hampton, Connecticut.

 Enjoy scenic views of the Connecticut River while surrounded by nature.
 Activities at Hurd Park include birding, hiking, mountain biking, picnicking, and camping.
 Parking is available at the intersection of 151 and Hurd Park Road.

-Welcome to the Official East Hampton Historical Society Website.
-This site intends to provide information to the public about the Chatham Historical Society‘s upcoming Calendar Events and Programs with the purpose of bringing together people interested in the History of Cobalt, Middle Haddam, and East Hampton, Connecticut.
+This site intends to provide information to the public about the Chatham Historical Society‘s upcoming Calendar of Events and Programs with the purpose of bringing together people interested in the History of Cobalt, Middle Haddam, and East Hampton, Connecticut.